-Start out by talking to your neighbors to determine whether the cats you are seeing are owned, stray or community cats, if they are spayed or neutered, and if there are people in the neighborhood feeding them.
-Cats that are ear tipped (missing the very tip of one ear) have been spayed or neutered.
+Start out by talking to your neighbors to determine whether the cats you are seeing are owned, stray, or community cats, if they are spayed or neutered, and if there are people in the neighborhood feeding them.
+Cats that are ear-tipped (missing the very tip of one ear) have been spayed or neutered.
 Often working with your neighbors can be more effective than trying to find solutions on your own.

 If you find kittens who are alone, determine if the mother has actually abandoned them.
 She could be looking for food or just hiding nearby.
 The only way to determine this is to wait.
 Leave the kittens alone and observe from a distance or a hidden spot.
-Often she will return within a few hours.
+Often the mother will return within a few hours.
 Be patient.
 Kittens that are being cared for will seem healthy and content.
 Removing kittens when there is a mother to care for them may actually decrease their chances of survival.
-Kittens that have to be bottle fed are at a much higher risk of not surviving.
+Kittens that have to be bottle-fed are at a much higher risk of not surviving.

 Tulare County Animal Services has healthy cats who would love to be put to work!
 These cats are unsuitable to be house pets but would flourish in a barn, horse stable, warehouse, garage, garden shed or other appropriate indoor/outdoor location.

-All cats are spayed/neutered, microchipped and vaccinated.
-You only need to provide daily food and water, protection from the elements and long-term care.
+All cats are spayed/neutered, microchipped, and vaccinated.
+You only need to provide daily food and water, protection from the elements, and long-term care.
 After a short period of secure confinement, the cats should be acclimated to their new surroundings.

-In return for your care, barn cats will help keep rodents away from feed, grain and food storage areas.
+In return for your care, barn cats will help keep rodents away from feed, grain, and food storage areas.
 Not only will you enjoy watching these cats work, you will be providing them a much-needed home.
 And, because these cats are already spayed or neutered, you won't have to worry about litters of kittens appearing!